People will work together in thriving, sustainable communities around the world, creating a balanced global collective.

 OneMama ties Uganda's communities together through sustainable health, family, and financial education in order for its people to overcome poverty and thrive.
 By specifically supporting the traditional midwives at the center of these communities, OneMama empowers women, raises awareness, and makes positive change.
 OneMama is the nurturer, the protector, and the source of life for those in need.

 Traditional midwives use their own supplies (gloves, antiseptic cleaners, scissors, traditional herbs, medicine, bandages, testing equipment) when available.
 Yet, because many midwives do not receive payment for long periods of time, supplies are scarce.
-Midwives must persevere without supplies for the sake of their clients.
+Midwives must persevere without supplies for the sake of their clients and their lives.
 To proceed without the necessary resources can be very precarious for the woman, infant, and midwife.

 With no provisions, women and infants are at risk for infection.
 And, traditional midwives are susceptible to any disease (such as Malaria or HIV) their clients may have.
 Lacking proper testing equipment, these midwives must treat every woman and infant with extreme caution because so many of Uganda's people are infected with HIV or Malaria.